The Cervical Spine

 - It occurs after an injury or blow to the head

 - Fever or headache accompanies the neck pain

-- Stiff neck prevents you from touching your chin to your chest
+- Stiff neck prevents the patient from touching chin to chest

 - Pain shoots down one arm

-- There is tingling, numbness or weakness in your arms or hands
+- There is tingling, numbness or weakness in the arms or hands

 - Neck symptoms associated with leg weakness or loss of coordination in arms or legs.

-- Your pain does not respond to over-the-counter pain medication
+- The pain does not respond to over-the-counter pain medication

 - Pain does not improve after a week

 Age, injury, poor posture, or diseases such as arthritis can lead to degeneration of the bones or joints of the cervical spine, causing disc herniation or bone spurs to form.
 Sudden severe injury to the neck may also contribute to disc herniation, whiplash, blood vessel destruction, vertebral injury, and, in extreme cases, permanent paralysis.
 Herniated discs or bone spurs may cause a narrowing of the spinal canal or the small openings through which spinal nerve roots exit.
 Pressure on a nerve root by a herniated disc or a bone spur may result in: